LAST UPDATED SEPTEMBER 16, 2020

 All of them have instituted new full-cabin cleaning procedures, but after that, protective measures vary.

 Let's start with what the big North American carriers have in common.
 One is face masks.
 For flying purposes, a mask can be any secured cloth such a scarf or bandana, as long as it covers your nose and mouth (there are exceptions for small children).
+Masks with exhaust valves are generally forbidden.
+Plastic face shields may be worn in addition to masks, but not in place of them.
 For all airlines, employees and crew members will be masked.
 But there are subtle differences in how masks are enforced or supplied, so each airline's policy is explained below.

 Be aware that although all airlines claim wearing masks is part of their official policies, not all of them are actually enforcing the use of masks.
 The safety gap has become so severe that two U.S. senators have begged the Trump Administration to standardize rules for the health of all passengers.